mbrukman/why-svelte/readme.md

 but it goes a little further by providing extensible [stores for state management](https://svelte.dev/docs#svelte_store).
-Others like Angular and Vue provide a more all-in-one solution with official routers, opinionated state management, and more.
+Others like Angular and Vue provide a more all-in-one solution with official routers, opinionated state management, CLIs, and more.
 [Sapper](https://sapper.svelte.dev/) is Svelte’s official app framework that adds routing, server-side rendering, and some other essential app features,